alexeyraspopov/selectre/README.md

 # Selectre

+    npm install selectre

-A tiny time and space efficient state selectors for React, Redux, and more.
+Tiny time and space efficient state selectors for React, Redux, and more.

 - Selectre is built as a more efficient alternative to [Reselect](https://github.com/reduxjs/reselect)